grimmlab/HorticulturalSalesPredictions/readme.md

 - Hyperparameter ranges and random sample shares have to be adjusted in the `Run*Optim.py` script of the specific algorithm.
 - For the target variables *PotTotal* and *SoldTulips*, we use a second split besides the full dataset.
 This is automatically included when starting a training script for one of these.
 See our publication linked below for further details.
 - In the `Checkpoints` directory, we temporary store checkpoints during ANN and LSTM training.
 The files should be deleted automatically, if the program is not interrupted.
+- We currently implemented two forecasting scenarios specified by the parameter `one_step_ahead` of each model:
+    - if this parameter is set `True`, we perform an evaluation on a rolling forecasting origin with a refit of the model for every new arriving sample
+    - if this parameter is set `False`, we train our model only once on the initial train set and predict for the whole test set
+- With the parameter `cross_val_call` of the `train` methods, cross-validation during training can be activated.
+For all algorithms, a time series cross-validation is performed.
+The train set is split in four folds resulting in three runs with the second, third and fourth used for validation and the ones prior to them for training.
+For the Machine Learning algorithms, we additionally implemented a random permutations cross-validation with five folds and a validation set size of 20 percent.
+The evaluation metrics on each fold as well as its mean and standard deviation are added to the optimization file.

 ## Contributors
 This pipeline is developed and maintened by members of the [Bioinformatics](https://bit.cs.tum.de) lab of [Prof. Dr. Dominik Grimm](https://bit.cs.tum.de/team/dominik-grimm/):